 They are building a new road from Matanchen Beach to Tepic.
-They say it will be completed in December 2014 and it will only take 20 minutes to get to Tepic.
+They say it will take only 20 minutes to get to Tepic.

-The new malecon in Aticama has been completed but was somewhat damaged by the high tides this summer.
+The new malecon in Aticama has been completed but was somewhat damaged by the high tides last summer.

 Maps: Be sure to visit our new maps section.
 There are hundreds of photos available if you click on the various locations on the maps.
 If you click on the drop-down where it says hotels, you will find information about restaurants, tourist activities, banks and just about anything you might want to know about San Blas.